UPSC Exam > UPSC Notes > Famous Books Exam (Summary & Tests) > Shankar IAS Summary: Environmental Impact Assessment - 2

 Impact on Breeding and Nesting Grounds

-Assessment of Alternatives, Delineation of Mitigation Measures and Environmental Impact Assessment Report
+Assessment of Alternatives, Mitigation Measures and EIA Report

-• Identify and compare potential alternatives for both project location and process technologies, considering a no-project option.
-Rank alternatives to select the most environmentally favorable option.
+• Identify and compare alternatives for project location and process technologies, including the no-project option.
+Rank alternatives and select the most environmentally favourable option.

 Question for Shankar IAS Summary: Environmental Impact Assessment - 2